Iran celebrates 1979 U.S. embassy seizure amid anti-government protests | Law-Order

 Raisi's deputy, Mohammad Hosseini, called on security forces to "work swiftly to end the riots".
 Women, who have been burning their veils, and university students are playing a prominent role in the demonstrations, which call for the death of Supreme Leader Ayatollah Ali Khamenei, but they have attracted support from a broad cross-section of society.

 The activist HRANA news agency said on Friday that 300 protesters had been killed in the unrest as of Thursday including 47 minors, as well as 37 members of the security forces.
-More than 14,000 people have been arrested in demonstrations in 134 cities and towns, and 132 universities, it said.
-(Writing by Michael Georgy; editing by John Stonestreet)
+More than 14,000 people have been arrested in demonstrations in 134 cities and towns, and at 132 universities, it said.
+(Writing by Michael Georgy; editing by John Stonestreet and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)